mlenser/roll20/README.md

 **Dec 3rd 2015**

-* Spells now pull from traits directly
+* Spells now pull from traits directly (no need to have a separate parameter)
 * Tons of parsing fixes
 * Added all lair actions
+* Added SCAG spells

 **Dec 2nd 2015**